middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 ![box party](/assets/posts/recursion_unboxing.jpg)

+Okay, it's real-life analogy time again.

 Imagine you receive two packages from Amazon.
-Now, you order a lot of stuff from Amazon, so you have no idea what’s in the packages, but it’s not a problem as your brain has a comfortable routine for opening these packages and getting at the happy treasures within them.
+Now, you order a lot of stuff from Amazon, so you have no idea what’s in the packages, but it’s not a problem as your brain has a comfortable routine for opening them and getting at the happy treasures within them.
 You tear open the first one and discover whiskey-scented pillar candles.
 Sweet.
 First giddy consumerism high of the day.
 You tear open the second one and discover… three smaller boxes.
 OH GOD.
 This was not the expected results!
 What shall we do????

 Yet you know, reading and imagining this stuation, that there would be no panic.
 You wouldn't think twice about it — you would simply execute your brain's `open Amazon package` routine on the three smaller packages.
-If there are *even smaller packages inside those,* that'd be fine too (and also adorably, whimsically surreal).
+If there are *even smaller packages inside those,* that'd be fine too (though also: adorably, whimsically surreal).
 You would simply keep going until you hit the paydirt of an actual ordered product.

-We could roughly etch this out in code like this:
+At first glance, we might etch this out in code like this:

 ```javascript
 function unpack(box) {